Aparajit-Garg/GSIV23_Aparajit_Garg/README.md

 5) Routing: For routing implementation, I have used react-router-dom
 6) Testing: Unit test cases are also implemented for Movie Detail page asserting the rendering of all the details
+7) Code Splitting: Implemented code splitting to Movie detail page.
-7) Extra features: Implemented debouncing in the search box
+8) Extra features: Implemented debouncing in the search box

-Feedback:
-1) May be more number of pages can be given to test code splitting.